HARMESH095/project_monkey-pox/README.md

 4. Once the model is trained and saved, you can use it to classify new video images for monkeypox detection.

-Feel free to explore the code and modify it according to your requirements.
-You can experiment with different model architectures, hyperparameters, or techniques to improve the classification accuracy.

-## Contributing

-Contributions to this repository are highly welcome.
-If you have any ideas, suggestions, or improvements, please feel free to fork the repository and submit a pull request.
-Let's collaborate to enhance the monkeypox detection model!

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use and modify the code for your own purposes.